casdoor/casdoor-website/docs/integration/java/jenkins oidc.md

 ![Casdoor Application Setting](/img/appseeting_jenkins.png)
 3. Add provider you want and supplement other settings.

-Not surprisingly, you can get two values ​​on the application settings page: `Client ID` and `Client secret` like the picture above, we will use them in next step.
+Not surprisingly, you can get two values ​​on the application settings page: `Client ID` and `Client secret` like the picture above, we will use them in the next step.

 Open your favorite browser and visit: **http://`CASDOOR_HOSTNAME`/.well-known/openid-configuration**, you will see the OIDC configure of Casdoor.